patchlevel/event-sourcing/docs/aggregate.md

     }
 }
 ```
-> :warning: The payload must be serializable and non-serializable as json.
+> :warning: The payload must be serializable and unserializable as json.
 > In other words, it can only consist of simple data types (no objects).

 > :book: We recommend using named constructors and methods with typehints,